-On Saturday 19 June 2021 at 20:00 (CEST) the European Literature Night will be presented at De Balie and livestreamed for an online audience as part of the EUNIC Netherlands programme.
-Trinidadian born British writer Monique Roffey will be part of the programme that this year takes place beyond one single night.
-Students and lectureres from the University of Amsterdam (UvA) will host an interview with Roffey of which quotes will be shared during the Night.
-In addition, the full interview will be made available online.
+European Literature Night 2021 took place on Saturday 19 June at De Balie and was livestreamed for an online audience as part of the EUNIC Netherlands programme.
+Trinidadian born British writer Monique Roffey was part of the programme that this year unfolded beyond one single night.
+Roffey was interviewed by Kristine Johanson, lecturer at the University of Amsterdam, together with Guido Snel and Margot Dijkgraaf, curators and moderators of the European Literature Night.
+You can now watch the full interview online at the top of this page!

 “Settling to write a novel is an act of courage.
 Blind faith and trust that your own imagination and knowledge of craft will see you through to writing a story others might find fascinating too.
 I've done this many times.
 It's the only way forward.
 Faith, courage and lots of time."